-It is necessary at this stage to dispose of the false 'theory' that the Malabar Rebellion of 1921 was a 'Moplah Rebellion'.
-This 'theory' has gained currency because it was the Moplah peasants who acted as the vanguard in the movement.
-Nor need it be disputed that, at a subsequent stage of the movement, i. e., at the stage when British troops had started their depredations and when the British rulers and their Hindu stooges had spread the canard of Muslim fanaticism being the source of the militancy of the peasants, the movement acquired a communal colour.
-It is, however, far from the truth to say that the rebellion was a communal riot, that the objective of the rebels was the destruction of Hindu religion and that the six months of rebellion were six months of anti-Hindu atrocities.
+It is necessary at this stage to dispose of the false theory that the Malabar Rebellion of 1921 was a Moplah Rebellion.
+This theory has gained currency because it was the Moplah peasants who acted as the vanguard in the movement.
+Nor need it be disputed that, at a subsequent stage of the movement, i.e., at the stage when British troops had started their depredations and when the British rulers and their Hindu stooges had spread the canard of Muslim fanaticism being the source of the militancy of the peasants, the movement acquired a communal colour.
+It is however far from the truth to say that the rebellion was a communal riot, that the objective of the rebels was the destruction of Hindu religion and that the six months of rebellion were six months of anti-Hindu atrocities.

-This will be clear from a few extracts from the booklet on

-the 'Moplah Rebellion' by the late C. Gopalan Nair, a retired Deputy Collector and a natural champion of the official view.
-It should also be stated that this booklet had been commended to the readers by no less a person than the Collector of Malabar.
-On the incident of the rebellion, the author says :
+This will be clear from a few extracts from the booklet on the "Moplah Rebellion" by the late C. Gopalan Nair, a retired Deputy Collector and a natural champion of the official view.
+It should also be stated that this booklet has been commended to the readers by no less a person than the Collector of Malabar.
+On the initial incident of the rebellion, the author says:

-The house of V. Mohammed, the local Khilafat Secretary, was searched by the police for a gun alleged to have been stolen from the Pookottur Palace of the Nilambur Thirumulpad and this gave the Moplahs the opportunity for which they were waiting, of asserting the authority and force of the Khilafat movement.
+"The house of V. Mohammed, the local Khilafat Secretary, was searched by the Police for a gun alleged to have been stolen from the Pookottur Palace of the Nilambur Thirumulpad and this gave the Moplahs the opportunity for which they were waiting, of asserting the authority and force of the Khilafat Movement.
 On the pretext that the search was unjust and uncalled for, a crowd of several hundreds of Moplahs armed with knives, swords and spears, collected with astounding rapidity and advanced to the Palace.
 It transpired that they had been summoned from various neighbouring and outlying villages by a tocsin of drums beaten in local and neighbouring mosques.
-They levied blackmail from the landlords on threat of murder and also threatened to murder the Circle-Inspector of Police who recognized the necessity of dealing tactfully...
+They levied blackmail from the landlords on threat of murder and also threatened to murder the Circle-Inspector of Police who recognised the necessity of dealing tactfully.....

-No evidence has yet been forthcoming to warrant the allegation regarding agrarian discontent, but it would appear that there was some trouble - what it was, it is not possible to say-between Pookottur Moplahs and the Manager Thirumulpad of the Pookottur Estate.
-Their lack of cordiality was aggravated by the police search instituted at the instance of the manager and V. Mohammed exploited the Khilafat Movement and the fractious temper of his co-religionists to wreak vengeance.
-The Moplahs demanded their wages at 9 O'clock that night, threatened the manager and became turbulent.
-And in this jungly, remote and fanatical hamlet of Pookottur, the civil administration practically ceased to function from 2nd August, 1921. (p.
-21-23)
+"No evidence has yet been forthcoming to warrant the allegation regarding agrarian disconent, but it would apear that there was some trouble-what it was, it is not possible to say-between the Pookottur Moplahs and the Manager Thirumulpad of the Pookottur Estate.
+Their lack of cordiality was aggravated by the Police search instituted at the instance of the Manager and V. Mohammed exploited the Khilafat Movement and the factious temper of his co-religionists to wreak vengeance.
+The Moplahs demanded their wages at 9 o'clock that night, threatened the Manager and became turbulent.
+And in this jungly, remote and fanatical hamlet of Pookottur, the Civil Administration practically ceased to function from 2nd August, 1921." (pp. 21-23)

-On page 30 he says: In the realm of industry, the Moplah has no rival: his good qualities in ordinary life are admitted: during the rebellion several instances have occured of Moplahs having helped Hindus to escape, but individual instances do not prove the rule.
-(Emphasis added)
+On page 30 he says: "In the realm of industry, the Moplah has no rival: his good qualities in ordinary life are admitted; during the rebellion several instances have occurred of Moplahs having helped Hindus to escape, but individual instances do not prove the rule."

-The short biographical sketches that he gives on pages 76-80 of some of the rebel leaders are illuminating.
+The short biographical sketches that he gives on pp. 76-80 of some of the rebel leaders are most illuminating.